 This week I wanted to bring your attention to this idea of flash mob marketing.
 If you are unfamiliar with the concept, Aflash mob (or flashmob) is a large group of people who assemble suddenly in a public place, perform an unusual and pointless act for a brief time, then disperse.
 The term flash mob is generally applied only to gatherings organized via telecommunications, social media, or viral emails.
-The term is generally not applied to events organized by public relations firms, protests, and publicity stunts.[
+The term is generally not applied to events organized by public relations firms, protests, and publicity stunts.[wikipedia]

 More than 200 dancers were performing their version of “Do Re Mi”, in the Central Station of Antwerp. with just 2 rehearsals they created this amazing stunt!
 Those 4 fantastic minutes started the 23 of march 2009, 08:00 AM.
 It is a promotion stunt for a Belgian television program, where they are looking for someone to play the leading role, in the musical of “The Sound of Music”.